oracle-livelabs/converged/microservices-txeventq-kafka/deploy-and-test-txeventq/deploy-and-test-txeventq.md

 ## **Extra 2:** Deep diving in the Code (optional)

-Now, we invite you to compare the codes for Kafka and okafka Microservices and see that minor modifications make it possible to use almost the Kafka microservice code to build the TEQ / okafka microservices.
+Now, we invite you to compare the codes for Kafka and okafka Microservices and see that minor modifications make it possible to use almost the Kafka microservice code to build the TxEventQ / okafka microservices.
 For example:

 Look at *KafkaProducerService class*.